 Our young people repeatedly tell us that they do not feel prepared enough for work, which can often be exacerbated by them just not knowing where to start in looking.
-To help address this, as well as enabling young people to build their self-confidence, we have designed a brand new skills and enterprise programme.
+To help address this, as well as enabling young people to build their self-confidence, we designed and launched a skills and enterprise programme in 2018.

-The ‘Connect’ programme, specifically designed for those coming out of homelessness or probation, has four stages, each one designed to equip young people to connect with future employers alongside creating their own self-employment opportunities as well:
+The ‘Connect’ programme, specifically designed for those coming out of homelessness or probation, has four stages, each one designed to connect young people with future employers alongside creating their own self-employment opportunities too:

 STAGE 1 – Learning about financial planning, marketing, team building and workplace disciplines.

 STAGE 2 – Work experience with local business partners.

 STAGE 3 – Planning and delivering a pop-up enterprise.

 STAGE 4 – Reviewing and evaluating the outcomes for future projects.